kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/foundations/program-overview.md

 In week 3, you’ll learn about **Multimedia**, and page layout using CSS.

-In week 4, you’ll understand **basics of Javascript** and event listeners.
+In week 4, you’ll understand the **basics of Javascript** and event listeners.

 In week 5, you’ll build your **final project**.